kylebates1/kylebates1.github.io/projects/index.md

   teaser: null
   thumb: null
 ads: false
-published: true
+published: false
 ---

 These are the current projects Wet Lab members are working on:

-Genetic engineering of E. coli and algae

-Sequestration of heavy metals using biocalcification Genetic engineering of E. coli and algae
+- Genetic engineering of E. coli and algae
-Slime-mold and flatworm neuroscience
-Biosensors
+- Biosensors
-Immobilized algae in hydrogel for biotechechnology Hyperbaric photobioreactor
+- Bioremediation